Home / Africa Blog / The Orange River

 When to visit The Orange River

-Throughout the months of March and April, the River usually experiences good rainfall that allows canoeists to easily travel up to thirty kilometres a day.
+Throughout March and April, the River usually experiences good rainfall that allows canoeists to easily travel up to thirty kilometres a day.
 The lower areas of the River are most well-loved due to their incredible landscapes.
 Orange River rafting is conducted through the Richtersveld desert, which boasts unique plant and wildlife, rock formations and ideal year-round temperatures.
 This is one of the best adventure routes in Southern Africa.

 Guides are available to lead you on various trips on the river, or hikes through the area, all the while educating you about the area’s intriguing eco-system.
 Known as the ‘great river’ by the local Nama folk, this River supplies an unforgettable outdoor experience to those seeking peace and adventure.